thoughtspot/thoughtspot.github.io/_admin/troubleshooting/troubleshooting-intro.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 The information here provides very basic troubleshooting.
-For more detailed troubleshooting, [Contact ThoughtSpot]({{ site.baseurl }}/admin/misc/contact.html#).

 -   **[Get your configuration and logs]({{ site.baseurl }}/admin/troubleshooting/get-logs.html)**
 For troubleshooting on specific incidents or cluster problems, getting a log bundle can help.